sahq-azhar/Android-Sliding_Tabs_with_NavigationDrawer/README.md

 # Android Sliding Tabs with NavigationDrawer

-one of the most used layout for organized and minimal display
+One of the most used layout for organized and minimal display

+This App contains Navigation Drawer with 4 Fragments,and Sliding/Swipeable tabs present in the first fragment

 **Some photos: -** <br>